lolcommits/lolcommits/README.md

 # git + webcam = lol

-Takes a snapshot with your Mac's built-in iSight webcam every time you git commit code, and archives a lolcat style image with it.
+Takes a snapshot with your Mac's built-in iSight/FaceTime webcam every time you git commit code, and archives a lolcat style image with it.

 By default, the lolimages are stored by a Github style short SHA in a `~/.lolcommits` directory created for you.